rychlym/dotnet-tools-outdated/README.md

 ## Common Release Notes

-The latest versions (>= 0.6.0) of the **dotnet-tools-outdated** are going to be ported just to the .NET Core (3.1) / .NET 6, which are in the LTS scheme.
+The latest versions (>= 0.6.0) of the **dotnet-tools-outdated** are going to be ported just to the .NET Core (3.1) / .NET 6, which are in the [LTS scheme](https://dotnet.microsoft.com/platform/support/policy/dotnet-core).
-This is in behalf of minimalizing the size of the package and supposing folks use this usually care about the updated versions of the global tools, So thy don't' need the older version of the .NET Core 2.1.
+This is in behalf of minimizing the size of the package and supposing folks use this usually care about the updated versions of the global tools, So thy don't' need the older version of the .NET Core 2.1.
 (At this moment, you can stay with 0.5.x version if you need to run it in the .NET Core 2.1.
-There is no functionality change/bug fixings in the 0.6.0 comparing the 0.5.2)
+There is no functionality change/bug fixings in the 0.6.0 comparing the 0.5.2).

-This aproach could continue.
-If the new .NET 7 comes into place, it can be ported into it and then further .NET 8 (LTS) release similarly run just under .NET 6 and .NET 8
+This approach could continue.
+If the new .NET 7 comes into place, it can be ported into it and then further .NET 8 (LTS) release similarly run just under .NET 6 and .NET 8.

 ## Useful Links